saltyorg/docs/docs/apps/gluetun.md

 ```
 !!! caution
     When routing Plex through Gluetun, you must access Plex between containers at `http://gluetun:32400` where you would previously use the Plex container name.

+    The above note is only the case if you do not add each linked container alias to gluetun like in the config example above.

     Additionally the Plex container will become unable to start if you redeploy gluetun (restart is fine) at any point so you must redeploy Plex in that case.